-Employees shall be eligible for participation in the Employee Performance Compensation Program or Gainsharing Program (Business Performance Incentive) as approved by the Board on May 21, 2015 in Resolution No. 2015-0039, according to the terms of the program.
+Employees will be eligible for participation in the Employee Performance Compensation Program or Gainsharing Program as approved by the Board on May 21, 2015, in Resolution No. 2015-0039, according to the terms of the program.

-- c.
-Authority Offset Contributions - (i) Employees Hired Before January 1, 2013: The Authority will pay into the retirement system an amount not to exceed seven percent (7%) of each employee's Base Compensation as defined in the Authority's Amended and Restated Retirement Plan and Trust (the "Offset") for members of the unit as prescribed. - (ii) Employees Hired On or After January 1, 2013: Pursuant to the Public Employees' Pension Reform Act ("PEPRA"), effective October 1, 2013, represented employees hired by the Authority on or after January 1, 2013, must have a contribution rate of at least 50% of the normal cost rate for the defined benefit pension plan applicable to them, with no offset contribution by the Authority. - d.
-The method of calculations of overtime shall be as described by applicable federal laws and regulations.
+- f.
+Employees Hired Before January 1, 2013: the Authority will pay into the retirement system an amount not to exceed seven percent (7%) of each employee's Base Compensation as defined in the Authority's Amended and Restated Retirement Plan and Trust (the "Offset") for members of the unit as prescribed. - g.
+Employees Hired On or After January 1, 2013: Pursuant to the Public Employees' Pension Reform Act ("PEPRA"), effective October 1, 2013, represented employees hired by the Authority on or after January 1, 2013, must have a contribution rate of at least 50% of the normal cost rate for the defined benefit pension plan applicable to them, with no offset contribution by the Authority.